 Background Information about the partnership

-Boosting Resilience is being conceived and delivered by City University of London, TCCE and Manchester Metropolitan University.
+Boosting Resilience was conceived and delivered by City University of London, TCCE and Manchester Metropolitan University.
 This partnership has extensive knowledge, networks and research expertise of, in and with the arts and cultural sectors.

 City, University of London

 City, University of London was founded in 1894 and contributes significantly to the capital's academic, cultural and business life.
 An integral part of City, University of London, Sir John Cass Business School is among the global elite of business schools, consistently ranked amongst the best business schools and programmes in the world.
 The Centre for Creativity in Professional Practice is a research centre within the Cass Business School.
 It was founded in 2008 as a cross-school venture to undertake interdisciplinary research, teaching and knowledge transfer in creativity and innovation.

 Dr Sara Jones, Course Director, Masters in Innovation, Creativity and Leadership in the Centre for Creativity in Professional Practice at City, University of London is leading and co-ordinating the overall management and delivery of the Boosting Resilience Programme with close strategic input, research and support from Professor Clive Holtham, Dr Melissa Wong and Dr Amanda Brown across the programme.